Zastava M77 B1

-The Zastava M77 B1 is a battle rifle developed and manufactured by Zastava Arms in Serbia (formerly part of Yugoslavia).
+The Zastava M77 B1 is a battle rifle developed and manufactured by Zastava Arms in Serbia (formerly Yugoslavia).
 It was introduced in 1977.
 It is a derivative of the Zastava M70 and modified copy of the Soviet AKM chambered in 7.62×51mm with an enlarged receiver, and a Western-style flash suppressor.
 It is gas-operated, air-cooled, magazine-fed, selective fire battle rifle with a fixed wooden stock.
 The M77 AB1 has a folding stock.
 Early versions had a milled receiver and an adjustable gas block with flip up rifle grenade sights.

 The M77PS, a semiautomatic variant of this rifle was imported by Century Arms into the U.S. in 2014 and 2015, chambered in .308/7.62x51 NATO.
 It has a polymer thumbhole stock and a 10rd magazine.
 The receiver is a heavy 1.5mm RPK type with a bulged front trunnion and an optics rail.
 The barrel is of medium profile and not chrome lined.
 The bolt and bolt carrier are polished.
 It came with a muzzle nut and threaded in M14-1.0LH.
 It was sold by several distributors for about $550, and increased in price over time, due to its rarity.
 The rifle can be converted back to its original military configuration by changing the polymer furniture to wood and adding a pistol grip.
 The rear of the receiver has a proprietary slant cut making it necessary for the wood stock to be modified or the use of an adapter plate for proper fitting.

-The Zastava Arms PAP M77 is the updated, commercial version that is being imported by Zastava USA.
-Several features have been updated including modern furniture, a chrome lined barrel, and the rear of the receiver no longer being slant cut.
-MSRP is $1479.

 One of the unique features of this rifle is that it has an adjustable gas system with 3 settings, aiding suppressor use.